nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![Find Command Logic Sequence Diagram](images/FindCommandLogicSequenceDiagram.png)

 Description:
 When the user keys in an input, execute method of LogicManager is called with the user input as the parameter.
 In the method, LogicManager calls on the parseCommand method of DeliveryListParser to parse the user input.
 The DeliveryListParser parses the user input and identifies it as a FindCommand and instantiates a FindCommandParser object.
-FindListParser then invokes the parse method of the FindCommandParser object to further parse the arguments provided.
+DeliveryistParser then invokes the parse method of the FindCommandParser object to further parse the arguments provided.
-In the parse method, the FindCommandParser ensures that the input is of the correct format and identifies the entries that match the keyword.
+In the parse method, the FindCommandParser ensures that the input is of the correct format and identifies the keywords.
 If the input specified by the user is valid, a new FindCommand instance will be created and returned to LogicManager via DeliveryListParser.
 The LogicManager will then invoke the overridden execute method of the FindCommand object with Model as the argument.
 Subsequently, the FindCommand object will invoke getFilteredCustomerList method of Model with the enrties with attributes that match the keyword(s).
 It will then return a CommandResult object to LogicManager.
 This CommandResult will be returned at the end by LogicManager.

 The following Activity Diagram summarizes what happens when a user executes the find command: